OK, so maybe this recipe is new. Like really new. Pinterest new. But the idea is straight out of the 50’s. Trust me.

 Bring on the cheesecakey goodness.

 Now, I wish I could present to you the most luscious picture of cheesecake ever seen on this planet – but I can’t.
-I simply couldn’t make Lando wait while I set up lighting and captured 600 shots of his birthday dessert.
+I simply couldn’t make The Dude wait while I set up lighting and captured 600 shots of his birthday dessert.
 And he won’t let me publish the pictures of him enjoying said dessert.
 So, this is as good as it gets……

 Here’s What I Did: